awslabs/containers-cost-allocation-dashboard/README.md

 Please follow the below steps add those labels to the dashboard YAML:<br />

 Open the `cid/eks_insights_<version>.yaml`, and modify it as follows:<br />
-Look or the following lines:<br />
+Look or the following lines:

             - Name: properties.providerid
               Type: STRING